-Ogimaawiwin Leadership & Management Program aspires to be a leadership program that develops its students to become leaders that will have the necessary leadership and management skills and knowledge to use on campus, businesses, organizations, tribal governments, and beyond.
-The program emphasizes the unique role tribal and tribal governments have in a business and leadership environment.
+Ogimaawiwin Leadership & Management Program goals are to strengthen different areas of leadership whether that be economic, political, or educational.
+The initiative is centered around native nations to have the needed skills to strengthen and rebuild nations that will have the necessary leadership and management skills.
+Key knowledge is dedicated to effective local self governance, economic development, social and cultural leadership, and education and development.
+The program emphasizes the unique role of tribal government presences in the business and leadership environment.
 We advance the profession of leadership skills through professional, ethical, and legal standards of conduct in tribal governments and organizations.